Career Discovery in Practice: Information for Sponsors

 How does the selection process work?+ After you register online, the information about your job shadow will be available for students to view and apply in early September.
 Students may apply for up to three job shadow opportunities by uploading a resume and a statement of interest for each CDIP.
 Please note that students are asked to submit a brief statement, and not a formal cover letter.
-In mid-October, sponsors whose job shadows have drawn student interest will receive a link via email.
+In mid-November, sponsors whose job shadows have drawn student interest will receive a link via email.
 The link will allow sponsors to go online to view the application materials and to rank their preferences.
-Rankings must be completed in late October.
-If you are matched, you will be notified by email in early November.
-Students are responsible for contacting their sponsors by mid-November to schedule a mutually convenient time for the job shadow.
+Rankings must be completed in late November.
+If you are matched, you will be notified by email in early December.
+Students are responsible for contacting their sponsors by mid-December to schedule a mutually convenient time for the job shadow.

 What are the job shadow dates?+ The sponsor and student will pick a mutually convenient date between November and May.

 Am I expected to reimburse the student in any way?+ The job shadow is unpaid.
 Students are responsible for their own transportation, accommodation, and food expenses.